seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week9/day1/README.md

 - Do some refactoring (Surely you didn't assume things wouldn't change??)
 - Test our API to add/update URLs via Swagger

-### New Features

-- Add in JWT and Authentication
-- Test our API to register/login a user via Swagger
-- Prepare for some design work on the frontend

 ## Helpful Resources

 - [10 Tips for adding SQLAlchemy to FastAPI](https://bitestreams.com/blog/fastapi-sqlalchemy/)